VitorGuimaraes/GenReports/README.md

 ## The CSV file structure

-The CSV file have the following columns:
+The CSV file has the following columns:

 | id |    order   | price |
 |:--:|:----------:|:-----:|